last update 30 August 2010

 LINK |

 at Brent Bridge House boarding prep school in Hendon.
-Thanks to Peter Richardson for discovering him lurking under the transcript (and handwritten) name "Aldhouse". |
+Thanks to Peter Richardson for discovering him lurking under the transcript (and handwritten) name "Aldhouse".
+"Aldous" seems to attract transcription errors!

 |

-1879 - Alex Aldous dies (aged 63) |
+1879 - Alex Aldous dies (aged 63) worth "under £35,000" |

-in Portsea, an apparently unhappy man.
-He was probably buried in St Mary Redenhall where his father James had been church warden for 35 years although he was living in the parish of St Kevin in Portsea (no longer any trace of that).
-His name is on some of the Buriton monuments but no mention of him being buried there. |
+in Portsea, a very wealthy but unhappy man.
+He is buried beside his siblings and parents in St Mary Redenhall, near Harleston, where his father James had been church warden for 35 years, although Alex was living in the parish of St Kevin in Portsea (no longer any trace of that - Kevins seem to come and go, as they say in Oz).
+His name is on some of the Buriton monuments to his wife and children.

 |